Family Tax Planning

 After reading Chapter 10, participants will be able to:

-1. Identify the goals of money management noting types of income in order to preserve cash more effectively.
+1. Identify the goals of money management listing types of income in order to preserve cash more effectively.

 2. Determine how to budget income into cash by containing expenditures and developing discretionary income and control cash, specify how to convert income into assets by purchasing investments, and identify asset acquisition rules.

-3. Recognize tax-advantage investments noting management rules, and determine the economic impact of accelerating deductions, postponing tax liability, and leveraging.
+3. Recognize tax-advantage investments stating management rules, and determine the economic impact of accelerating deductions, postponing tax liability, and leveraging.

 After studying the materials in Chapter 10, answer the exam questions 76 to 82.